lengstrom/fast-style-transfer/README.md

+## My contribution
+I have added the task.py to automate the processing of multiple images.

 ## Fast Style Transfer in [TensorFlow](https://github.com/tensorflow/tensorflow)

 Add styles from famous paintings to any photo in a fraction of a second!
 [You can even style videos!](#video-stylization)